hy-ng/HComp-web/registration.md

 Workshop Information can be found [here](https://www.humancomputation.com/workshops.html).

-HCOMP-20 workshops will be held Monday, October 26, just prior to the technical conference.
+HCOMP-20 workshops will be held Sunday and Monday, October 25 and 26, just prior to the technical conference.
 Workshops will run concurrently at 3:00 - 6:30 PM (CET - UTC+1).
 Technical registrants may sign up for workshops as part of their technical registration.
 For those wishing to attend only the Workshop program, a Workshop Only registration is offered.

 Workshop Only Fee:
 - $50  Regular